Rosdayle/L.i.me-Slimes/README.md

 **When will the Neck tracking addon be available?**

 When I get to it

+**Can I lie down, roll or whatever on the tracker and its extensions?**
+Sure go ahead, you will find nothing will prevent you from doing so

 - **The IMU I want to use is not listed what do I do?**
 You can contact me on the slimevr discord and ask me to model the 3D files for you